judavi/laravel-challenge/readme.md

 ###migrate the database

-Edit app/config/database.php and put the correct value for the database
+Edit `app/config/database.php` and put the correct value for the database

-Use the follow artisan command to create the create the database table a dummy data
+Use the follow artisan command to create the create the database tables a dummy data

     php artisan migrate --seed